 To start with, consider a computer's inputs.
 These can include anything from a rudimentary tactile interface (keyboard, mouse) to full-on audio-video pickups.
 Further inputs beyond the conventional, such as motion detectors, are also options depending on a computer's intended function.
 The amount of such inputs, or sensors if sophisticated enough, determine a computer's Intuition score.

-This ability score is calculated in a fashion inverse to that of the computer's Reason rank.
-In other words, every time the number of inputs or sensors attached to a computer is divisible by two, increase its Intuition score by +1 CS.
+This ability score is calculated in a fashion similar to that of the computer's Reason rank.
+In other words, every time the number of inputs or sensors attached to a computer is doubled after the first, increase its Intuition score by +1 CS.
 A computer with only two input devices would have Poor (4) ranked Intuition, for example, while one with sixteen would have an Intuition score of Excellent (20).

 Similarly, a computer often has numerous outputs, in order to better share the results of its computations with the outside world.
 These include a visual display of some sort (LEDs, monitors, heads up displays, or touch screens), probable audio output (an alarm or chime, speakers), and a whole lot more, depending on one's needs, such as a printer.